aWildOtto/elgoog/README.md

 # elgooG: Mountain Madness Hackathon 2019 Project
-Google chrome is a best search engine, but what if you are tired of using it and want to try something different.
+Google is a best search engine, but what if you are tired of using it and want to try something different.
-It is a nightmare when you are lying on the bed and want to do some searches.
-Now, you have a new tool to do that without using Google on your phone.
+Google's search result is too good to be true.
+Don't you want to see something worse for once?

 ## So, What is it?
 It is an overcomplicated *search* app made to compete for the topic described below: